-Sling It is typically recommended to wear the sling for comfort while awake for the next 2 - 3 days.
+Sling It is typically recommended to wear the sling for comfort while awake for the next 2 3 days.
 You do not need to sleep in the sling.
 Do not drive while wearing the sling.
 Discomfort Some pain after your procedure is expected for the first few weeks.
 Local anesthetic was used and this will begin to wear off about 8 hours after the procedure.
 Anticipate an increase in pain at this time and consider taking Acetaminophen (Tylenol) about 6 hours after the procedure to stay ahead of your pain.
 Use an ice pack on the painful area for 15 minutes as needed; in the first 2-3 days consider icing 3 times daily.
 If you are concerned about your pain, please contact your care team.
 Bandage If a bandage / dressing was applied, remove dressing after 24-48 hours.
 Replace with simple bandage.
 Sterile strip bandages can be removed when they begin peeling off or after 7 days.
 Keep procedure area clean and dry for 1 week after the procedure until your doctor has seen you for your wound check.
-Bathing Do not soak/submerge the treatment area in water for 1 week.
-Showering is OK, but keep incision site covered for the first week.
-Follow-Up Appointment • For Tenex : You will be scheduled for follow-up appointments approximately 1 week, 1 month and 3 months after your procedure.
-When to call your Provider If you notice increasing redness, warmth, pain, fever, drainage from the wound or other problems that concern you, call Ohio State Sports Medicine (614-293-3600) during normal clinic hours.
+Bathing It is OK to bathe 24 hours after the procedure Follow-Up You will be scheduled a follow-up appointment at approximately one month.
+Appointment When to call If you notice increasing redness, warmth, pain, fever, drainage from the wound or your Provider other problems that concern you, call Ohio State Sports Medicine (614-293-3600) during normal clinic hours.
 Otherwise seek care at your local emergency room.